IBM/pytorchpipe/README.md

 ![Alt text](docs/source/img/components/ptp_tasks.png?raw=true)

 Aside of providing batches of samples, the Task class will automatically download the files associated with a given dataset (as long as the dataset is publicly available).
 The diversity of those tasks (and the associated models) proves the flexibility of the framework.
-We are working on incorporation of new Tasks into PTP.
+We are constantly working on incorporation of new Tasks into PTP.

 **Pipelines:**
 What people typically define as a _model_ in PTP is framed as a _pipeline_, consisting of many inter-connected components, with one or more _Models_ containing trainable elements.